spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.md

 ## Migrate to Spryker Cloud Commerce OS

-The Upgrader supports only the projects that run on [Spryker Cloud Commerce OS (SCCOS)](/docs/cloud/dev/spryker-cloud-commerce-os/getting-started-with-the-spryker-cloud-commerce-os.html).
+The Upgrader supports only projects that run on [Spryker Cloud Commerce OS (SCCOS)](/docs/cloud/dev/spryker-cloud-commerce-os/getting-started-with-the-spryker-cloud-commerce-os.html).
 If you are running Spryker on premises, migrate to SCCOS.

 ## Minimum technical requirements